<aside> 💡

 Logos nodes use Mantle operations to indicate their participation in Bedrock Services, with Mantle providing a locking mechanism used to incentivise correct behaviour by Service participants.
 The operations supported by Mantle include staking notes for participation in Bedrock Services, paying rewards to compensate participants, and unstaking notes.

-Mantle operations also allow for Zones to be created and updated.
-An update to the Zone state must be accompanied by a proof that the ledger was updated according to the Common Ledger rules, and another proof that the Zone data was updated in accordance with that Zone’s state transition function.
-The availability of the Zone data must also be verified so it can be recovered in case an executor or rollup operator attempts to withhold it.
+Mantle operations allow for Native Zones to be created and updated.
+An update to the Native Zone state must be accompanied by a proof that the Native Zone ledger was updated according to the Common Ledger rules, and another proof that the Zone data was updated in accordance with that Zone’s state transition function.
+The availability of the Native Zone’s data is also verified so it can be recovered in case an executor attempts to withhold it.

-Mantle also serves as a censorship resistant message delivery mechanism for Sovereign Rollups and Zones, allowing Zone executors and Sovereign Rollup sequencers to send information either to be recorded on the blockchain permanently, or only for temporary storage in the form of a blob.
-Bedrock can therefore be seen as a resilient and decentralised message passing infrastructure for Sovereign Rollups and Zones, either on-ledger (inscriptions) or through a cheap DA protocol (blobs) for large amounts of data.
-Blobs are discussed in more detail in the LogosDA section.
+Mantle can also serve as a censorship resistant message delivery mechanism for Zones, allowing Zone executors and sequencers to send information to each other and engage in coordinated action.
+These messages can be recorded on the blockchain permanently, or only for temporary storage in the form of a blob, which are discussed in more detail in the LogosDA section.
+This form of message passing facilitates cross-Zone interaction including arranging atomic transactions and state updates.

 Mantle Channels